Skip to content

 Dashboard tiles

 The dashboard displays a grid of tiles, each showing a different aspect of your work.
 Tiles are laid out in a responsive grid (three columns on large screens, two on medium, one on small).
+Tiles you do not have permission to view are not loaded at all.

 My Tasks

-Shows your assigned tasks grouped by urgency:
+Shows your active tasks grouped by urgency:

 • Overdue — tasks past their due date (highlighted in red)